Seeds & Seed Starting

-- Cover your new seedlings with either plastic wrap or a plastic dome to keep the humidity high and moisture in while seeds germinate.
+- Cover your new seedlings with plastic wrap or a plastic dome while seeds germinate to keep the humidity high and moisture in.

 - Mist seedlings with a spray bottle or bottom water to keep your medium moist without overwatering.

-- Check the plants once a day to see if water is needed.
+- Check the plants once per day to see if water is needed.

 Heat and Light

-- Newly planted seeds do not need light to germinate, so placing them on top of the refrigerator or on a heat mat for added warmth is a good idea
+- Newly planted seeds do not need light to germinate.
+Place them on top of the refrigerator or on a heat mat for added warmth.

-- Once the seedlings have emerged, they will need a light source.
+- Once seedlings have emerged, they will need a light source.
 Fourteen hours of light is optimal, but a sunny window is often enough light for the plants to grow.
-Remember to rotate the container so they can receive even light.
+Remember to rotate your container so they can receive even light.

 - If natural light is not enough, you can supplement with an additional light source.
 A grow light or inexpensive 4-bulb fluorescent light placed a few inches above the top of the seedlings will provide the light needed for optimal growth.
-No one likes spindly plants.
-Keep the light on for 14 hours each day and raise the light as the plant grows.
+Keep lit for 14 hours each day; raise the light as the plant grows.

 Air Circulation and Fertilization

-- Good air circulation will make your seedlings stronger and prevent many diseases.
-A fan on low, not directly blowing on the seedlings, will help with this.
+- Good air circulation will create strong seedlings and prevent many diseases.
+A fan set on low, but not directly blowing on the seedlings, will help with this.

 - Your seed starting mix should contain enough nutrients for 4-6 weeks, but peat pellets will need a low dose of slow-release organic fertilizer added every 3-4 weeks.
 Espoma’s Plant Tone is an excellent option.
-Fish emulsion is another great option, but it’s stinky!
+Neptune's Harvest Fish Fertilizer is another great option, but it’s stinky!

-- Damping off is when the stem diminishes, and the seedlings bend over and collapse.
+- Damping-off is when the stem diminishes and the seedlings collapses as the result of a fungal infection.
 This is caused by botrytis, a fungus that occurs when a plant is overwatered or exposed to excessive amounts of humidity.
 While there is nothing you can do fix this problem once it has occurred, you can prevent it from happening.
 Make sure you use a sterile seed starting mix, like Espoma Organic Seed Starting Mix.
-Then provide good air circulation and remember not to overwater.
+Provide good air circulation and remember not to overwater.
 If you notice one or two of your seedlings collapsing, carefully remove them and let your medium dry out.

 - If your plants are leggy or spindly, check the lighting.
-It most likely means your seedlings are stretching to reach the light.
-Move them closer to light or provide a grow light that is a couple of inches from the top of the seedlings.
-Also, once your plants are bigger, make sure they are not touching each other or fighting for the same light.
+It most likely means your seedlings are stretching to reach more light.
+Move them closer to light or provide a grow light mounted a couple of inches above the top of the seedlings.
+Once plants are bigger, make sure they are not touching each other or fighting for the same light.

 Save some seeds to directly sow in the garden...

 Many crops can be grown from seed, but do not need to be started indoors ahead of the season.
-In our area, these include beets, carrots, basically any root vegetable, leafy greens such as lettuce or spinach, peas, and beans.
+In our area, these include beets, carrots, basically any root vegetable, leafy greens such as lettuce or arugula, and spinach, peas, and beans.
 These can be started directly in your soil once it dries out and warms up.
-Usually, late April or early May for us.
+Usually, late April or early May in our region.

 As you begin your seed starting journey, let us know if you have any questions.
 We have so much seed starting experience on staff.
 More veggie gardening blogs to come!